tskit-dev/msprime/docs/api.rst

 samples 2, 3, 4, and 5 will be drawn from population 2.

 Given :math:`N` populations, migration matrices are specified using an :math:`N
-\times N` matrix of deme-to-deme migration rates.
+\times N` matrix of between-subpopulation migration rates.
 See the documentation for :func:`.simulate` and the `Simulation model`_ section for more details on the migration rates.

 .. autoclass:: msprime.PopulationConfiguration